“I will be the foundation.”

 Cleric 1 — Order Domain

-The Cleric level also brings heavy armor and shield proficiency (AC 19-21), Wisdom save proficiency, and access to 1st-level Cleric spells a Sorcerer normally wouldn't have — like Command and Heroism, both prepared for free through the domain.
+The Cleric level also brings heavy armor and shield proficiency (AC 19-21), Wisdom save proficiency, and access to 1st-level Cleric spells like Command and Heroism, both prepared for free through the domain.

 Sorcerer — Divine Soul